 What are the sources of FDI, and what are the main industries?

 This is where we believe the investment case for Vietnam gets even more interesting.
 Historically, a sizeable portion of FDI into the country has been in low value-add manufacturing industries such as textiles and apparel.
 However, Vietnam is making great strides to ascend the complexity and value-add curve and exploit the potential of its increasingly well-educated workforce.
 Consumer electronics and auto components are growing sources of FDI, with both Japan and South Korea being major investors.
 One thing I was surprised to discover is that, as foreign investment grows, it increases the development of Vietnam’s domestic industry players.
 A case in point is the information technology (IT) services industry.

-I met a large Vietnamese outsourcing company, which provides software development and managed services for major international companies and has recently won some large contracts from Japanese customers.
-Although IT services have traditionally been viewed as a stronghold of the Indian economy, the company believes it can continue tapping into the growing pool of technology graduates in Vietnam to offer services at a price it estimates to be around 20% cheaper than India.
+I met Vietnam’s largest IT outsourcing company, FPT Corporation, which provides software development and managed services for major international companies and has recently won some large contracts from Japanese customers.
+Although IT services have traditionally been viewed as a stronghold of the Indian economy, FPT believes it can continue tapping into the growing pool of technology graduates in Vietnam to offer services at a price it estimates to be around 20% cheaper than India.